isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-07-31-post-African Violet.md

 <section>
   <h4>Common problems &amp; solutions:</h4>
-		<p>African Violets leaves are susceptible to rot, Powdery Mildew and fungal spots if kept in high humidity or if the leaves are in contact with water for too long. <a href="/page-index/horticulture-techniques/bottom-watering/">Bottom watering</a> would be the best way to avoid getting excess water on its foliage.</p>
+		<p>African Violets leaves are susceptible to <a href="/page-index/plant-problems/root-rot/">root rot</a>, Powdery Mildew and fungal spots if kept in high humidity or if the leaves are in contact with water for too long. <a href="/page-index/horticulture-techniques/bottom-watering/">Bottom watering</a> would be the best way to avoid getting excess water on its foliage.</p>
 	<p><a href="/page-index/pests/spider-mites/">Spider mites</a> often infest the plant if it is sickly or overgrown.
 Prune off the infested parts, or apply horticultural oils like neem oil and white summer oil to suffocate the remaining pests. <a href="/page-index/horticulture-techniques/pruning/">Regularly prune</a> the plant to allow light and air to reach throughout the plant, and check the plant for underlying problems like <a href="/page-index/plant-problems/root-rot/">root rot</a>, lack of sunlight, and <a href="/page-index/plant-problems/nutrient-deficiencies/">nutrient deficiencies.</a></p><a href="/page-index/plant-problems/nutrient-deficiencies/">
 	<br>
 </a></section>